 In setting its budget the Authority continued to balance the need to invest in service improvements, with the need to deliver efficiency savings and set a balanced affordable budget.
-Government funding, excluding specific council tax freeze grant, fell by £2.9m.
-The Authority had to identify efficiencies of £3.4m in order to offset financial pressures in order to deliver an acceptable budget.
-This resulted in a gross revenue budget of £56.7m, a reduction of 2.7%.
-This resulted in a council tax of £64.86, an increase of 1.9%, which is just under £1.25 per week.
-Based on this the budget was considered affordable, prudent and sustainable, whilst ensuring that the Authority was able to deliver against its corporate priorities.(subsequent to this the Authority received an additional £0.2m of Section 31 grant relating to Business Rates, increasing its total budget, as set out below, to £57.0m.)
+Government funding fell by £1.9m.
+The Authority had to identify efficiencies of £2.5m in order to offset financial pressures in order to deliver an acceptable budget.
+This resulted in a gross revenue budget of £55.6m, a reduction of 2%.
+This resulted in a council tax of £65.50, an increase of 1%, which is just under £1.26 per week.
+Based on this the budget was considered affordable, prudent and sustainable, whilst ensuring that the Authority was able to deliver against its corporate priorities.

-Actual net expenditure for the year was £57.4m.
+Actual net expenditure for the year was £55.4m.
 The following charts show a breakdown of where the monies we receive come from and how we spent this: